Te Roopu Raranga Whatu o Aotearoa

-Te Roopu Raranga Whatu o Aotearoa or Māori Weavers New Zealand is the New Zealand national Māori weavers’ collective, which aims to foster and preserve Māori traditional textiles.
-It has played an important role in facilitating the gathering of weavers of Māori and Pacifica descent to meet, teach and learn from one another.
+Te Roopu Raranga Whatu o Aotearoa or Māori Weavers New Zealand is the New Zealand national Māori weavers' collective, which aims to foster and preserve Māori traditional textiles.
+It has played an important role in facilitating the gathering of weavers of Māori and Pasifika descent to meet, teach and learn from one another.

-The collective was established when the wider collective of Aotearoa Moananui a Kiwa Weavers, founded by the Māori and South Pacific Arts Council in 1983, was split into the Māori and Pacifika portions of the organisation.
+The collective was established when the wider collective of Aotearoa Moananui a Kiwa Weavers, founded by the Māori and South Pacific Arts Council in 1983, was split into the Māori and Pasifika portions of the organisation.
 This split came about as a result of funding reasons — current Toi Māori Aotearoa funding is specifically targeted at Māori arts.
 This split of groups occurred in 1994.

 Te Roopu holds national hui (attendance of which is required by a number of tertiary courses), regional workshops, publishes a newsletter, coordinates with research funding agencies and publishes books.

 Emily Schuster of Māori Arts and Crafts Institute in Rotorua was the first chairperson.
 Diggeress Te Kanawa was a co-founder.
 Cath Brown was also a founding member and went on to coordinate the production of the organisation's newsletter.
 Christina Wirihana is the current chairperson and Te Hemo Ata Henare is the deputy chair.

-There is some overlap of personnel and events with Maori Women's Welfare League, but the League has a much broader remit, longer history and more political outlook.
+There is some overlap of personnel and events with Māori Women's Welfare League, but the League has a much broader remit, longer history and more political outlook.